Locations:

 • The type of treatment and adherence to treatment.

-Anorexia, like other eating disorders, gets worse the longer it’s left untreated.
-The sooner the disorder is diagnosed and treated, the better the outcome.
-However, people with anorexia often will not admit they have a problem and might resist treatment or refuse to follow the treatment plan.
+Anorexia gets worse the longer it goes untreated.
+People with anorexia often won’t admit they have a problem and might resist treatment or refuse to follow the treatment plan.

-Anorexia is a serious and potentially life-threatening eating disorder if it’s left untreated.
-Eating disorders, including anorexia, are among the deadliest mental health conditions, second only to opioid addiction.
-Individuals with anorexia are 5 times more likely to die prematurely and 18 times more likely to die by suicide.
+Without treatment, anorexia is potentially life-threatening.
+Eating disorders, including anorexia, are among the deadliest mental health conditions.
+People with anorexia are five times more likely to die prematurely and 18 times more likely to die by suicide.

 The good news is that anorexia can be treated, and someone with anorexia can return to a healthy weight and healthy eating patterns.
-Unfortunately, the risk of relapse is high, so recovery from anorexia usually requires long-term treatment as well as a strong commitment by the individual.
-Support of family members and friends can help ensure that the person receives and adheres to their needed treatment.
+Unfortunately, the risk of relapse is high, so recovery from anorexia usually requires long-term treatment.
+Support of family members and friends can help ensure that the person receives — and sticks to — their needed treatment.

 What are the complications of anorexia?